CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\bf 1.4.
-On results and tools.} The goal of this paper is to solve Conjecture 1.2.2 (i) and Subproblems 1.2.3 and 1.2.4 in contexts general enough (see Corollary 8.3, Remark 8.4, and Section 9) so that the work in progress of Milne and us can be plugged in to result for $p\Ge 5$ in complete proofs of Conjecture 1.2.2 (ii) and of the Langlands--Rapoport conjecture for Shimura varieties of Hodge type.
-The passage from the mentioned solutions to a solution of Conjecture 1.2.2 (ii) for the case when $p\Ge 5$ and $\scrG^{\der}$ simply connected, is completely controlled by [Va1] to [Va4] and by the following two extra things (see Remarks 9.2.1 (b), 9.4.2, and 9.8 (d) for a brief account):
+The passage from the mentioned solutions to a refined solution of Conjecture 1.2.2 (ii) for the case when $p\ge 5$ and $\scrG^{\der}$ is simply connected, is controlled by [Va1,2,3,6,7] and by the following two extra things (see already [Va10] which in fact works for all $p\ge 2$):

-{\bf (i)} the weak isogeny property which says that each rational stratification of [Va3, Subsection 5.3] has only one closed stratum;
+{\bf (i)} the {\it weak isogeny property} which says that each {\it rational stratification} as in [Va7, Subsect.
+5.3] has only one stratum that has a closed connected component;